AlexandruHau/Par04/ReadMe.md

 ### Credits

 This project represent a part of the research activity conducted by the Geant4 group at CERN (European Council of Nuclear Research - Geneva, Switzerland).
-The original template from which the project has been inspired can be found [here] (https://gitlab.cern.ch/geant4/geant4/-/tree/master/examples/extended/parameterisations/Par04).
+The original template from which the project has been inspired can be found [here]: (https://gitlab.cern.ch/geant4/geant4/-/tree/master/examples/extended/parameterisations/Par04).

 ### Instructions for running the code